Must-Try Street Food in Hong Kong

-Generally, Mong Kok is a great place for street food in Hong Kong, including fish balls.
-There you will find multiple vendors selling fish balls.
+Generally, the shopping area of Mong Kok is a great place for street food in Hong Kong, including fish balls.
+There you will find multiple vendors selling this popular Hong Kong snack.
 If you want the extra-large fish balls, you must make a trip to Tai O Fishing Village on Lantau Island!

 2. Egg Waffles—Specialty Hong Kong Street Food

 Unlike fish balls that are common to many parts of Asia, Egg waffles (or "gai daan jai" in Cantonese) are something that you will only find in Hong Kong or Macau.
 Similar to the western-style variation, egg waffles are cooked between two hot plates.
 The difference between the two comes from the fact that egg waffles use an eggy leavened batter, and the two plates have semi-spherical cells instead of rectangular cells.
 The result?
 A slightly sweet snack that is perfect for any occasion.